gemj98/zoo_administration_app/README.md

 }
 ```

-- Run zoo_db_creation.sql to create the zoo database.
-- Run create_users.py to insert users into zoo database.
+- Run create_database.py to create the database and populate with initial data. users into zoo database.
 - To run streamlit app use:

 ```